shudima/sharing-service/README.md

 ```sh
 http://hostname:port/file/82f15aa0-7367-11e6-b781-19d81b21e561
 ```
-Use this link to download the file (it will ask for password if needed).
+Use this link to download the file.
 You will be redirected if password is required.

 ### Notes
   - The link expires after 24 hours